 The original inspiration for her work comes from finding ‘rubbish’ washed up on the beaches where she grew up in East Cork.
 Orla walks along the beach, flotsam and jetsam is tangled among the seaweed.
 Its bright synthetic man-made colours sing out.
 On closer scrutiny these objects have a gorgeous range of textures where the sea has intervened, seams and edges have softened, yet there is still evidence of the making process, of the machine.

 What’s a typical day in the studio like for you?

 Each day is pretty different.
 If I’m casting I usually start out the day by getting my moulds ready making sure they’re dry enough to start casting.
 Then I prep my slip (liquid clay) and decide which colours I’ll be casting with.
 I’ll spend most of the day casting and finish up by demoulding what I’ve done during the day so it can dry out and clean up all the jugs and slips.
 Other tasks that I do regularly is making new models on the plaster lathe, casting the plaster moulds, sanding bisque-ware, glazed wares or the terrazzo items, glazing, packing online orders and trying to remember to video and photograph it all!

 Be brave and back yourself! starting a craft business is definitely not an easy road to take but if you're passionate about your craft it will all pay off in the end.

 What do you like most about your work?

 Making new pieces and when I see people enjoying my work.

 What do you like least about your work?

-Finding the balance business management side and the creative side
+Finding the balance between business management and the creative side.

 What’s your favourite craft item in your home?